P.O. Box 6015

 There are numerous opportunities for artists to submit their proposals for Columbia's public art projects.
 Please check back with us throughout the year to see how your work can be a part of Columbia's public art portfolio.

 Columbia has so much to offer!
 Picturesque parks, a thriving downtown, an abundance of cultural opportunities, and the list goes on.
-Yet, the one thing it lacks is an official city flag.

 Official Contest Rules:

 Click here to view images of the 5 finalists on Facebook